StachRach/TODO-App/README.md

 ## To do:

 - Update from class components to React Hooks
-- Add .json file, which will contain every tasks (remembering tasks between sessions)
+- Add .json file, which will contain every task (remembering tasks between sessions)